OpenNTF/generate-domino-update-site/README.md

 This tool allows the generation of a p2 site from a Domino installation folder, similar to the official [IBM Domino Update Site for Build Management](https://openntf.org/main.nsf/project.xsp?r=project/IBM%20Domino%20Update%20Site%20for%20Build%20Management).
 This is useful to compile code that targets a newer release of Domino than the one packaged officially.

+## Requirements

+- A Notes or Domino installation filesystem-accessible to the running computer
+- Maven 3+
+- Java 8+

 ## What It Does

 The tool performs several tasks to generate its result: